Fantasy Football 2018: Russell Wilson and Bust Candidates to Avoid

 KEEP/TRADE/CUT 📲🤔 #MockLife Jordan Howard Joe Mixon Jerick McKinnon GO! https://t.co/yVIgsecE0k

-There has been little to cheer about in Chicago for years, and the final two years of the John Fox era offered Bears fans little to be hopeful about.
+New head coach Matt Nagy is a modern NFL leader who wants his quarterback to serve as the offense's triggerman on nearly all plays.

-Fox is gone now and new head coach Matt Nagy is a modern NFL leader who wants his quarterback to serve as the offense's triggerman on nearly all plays.
 Nagy wants to get the ball to his wideouts and to strong receivers out of the backfield.
 Howard does not qualify in that area, as he simply does not have the hands to be a dependable receiver.

 Howard caught 23 passes for 125 yards last year, and it's difficult to see him as a key figure in the passing game.
-If the Bears have any kind of offensive success with Mitchell Trubisky throwing to an improved group of receivers, Howard could become something of a forgotten man.
+If the Bears have any kind of offensive success with Mitchell Trubisky throwing to an improved group of receivers, the 23-year-old could become something of a forgotten man.

 WR Sammy Watkins, Kansas City

-Watkins certainly had a productive offseason as the Chiefs made him a priority by signing him to a three-year, $48 million deal, but Kansas City may not have been the best landing spot for him.
+Watkins had a productive offseason, as the Chiefs made him a priority by signing him to a three-year, $48 million deal, but Kansas City may not have been the best landing spot for him.

-Watkins was underused by the Rams in 2017 as he finished the season with 39 receptions for 593 yards and eight touchdowns last year.
+The wide receiver was underused by the Los Angeles Rams in 2017 as he finished the season with 39 receptions for 593 yards and eight touchdowns.

-The Chiefs have paid dearly for him, but they have a new quarterback in Pat Mahomes, along with two priority pass catchers in tight end Travis Kelce and wideout Tyreek Hill.
+The Chiefs have paid dearly for him, but they have a new quarterback in Pat Mahomes, along with two priority pass-catchers in tight end Travis Kelce and wideout Tyreek Hill.
 Additionally, running back Kareem Hunt will get his touches as a runner and a receiver.

 Watkins may need some time to get used to the Kansas City system, and we don't see him becoming a productive player for head coach Andy Reid until the second half of the season at the earliest.